Frequently asked questions

 • Will Capita/Trustee indemnify me for any loss incurred as result of this incident?

-Have a look at the Government National Cyber Security Centre’s guidance on data breaches.
 We would encourage members to only ever give out personal information if they are absolutely sure they know who they are communicating with.

 • If you receive a suspicious email, you should forward it to report@phishing.gov.uk